SoumyaSagnik/Extended-Notes/topics/ExpressJS/readme.md

 Hi // client
 ```

 - The first parameter is the path.
 The second parameter is a function that takes in 3 parameters.
 The first is a requset, second a response and third is the next function.
-Most of the time we don't care about the next function and not using it here.
+Most of the time we don't care about the next function and we're not using it here.

-- In the above code we creted a route at index '/' and whenever someone makes a get request to that route, we send 'Hi' to the client.
+- In the above code we created a route at index '/' and whenever someone makes a get request to that route, we send 'Hi' to the client.

 - For the most part we generally don't use send().